underlines/awesome-ml/llm-tools.md

 - [SLERP](https://github.com/Digitous/LLM-SLERP-Merge) Spherical Linear Interpolation Model Merging
 - [AutoAWQ](https://github.com/casper-hansen/AutoAWQ)
 - [AQLM](https://github.com/Vahe1994/AQLM) Extreme Compression of LLMs to 2bit via Additive Quantization to work with models of LLaMA, Mistral and Mixtral families [paper](https://arxiv.org/pdf/2401.06118.pdf)
+- [EfficientQAT](https://github.com/OpenGVLab/EfficientQAT) efficient Quantization-Aware Training and support for model transfer through gptqmodel to support GPTQ v2 and possibly GGUF llama.cpp and EXL2 in the future
+- [GPTQModel](https://github.com/ModelCloud/GPTQModel) fork of AutoGPTQ for an easy to use LLM quantization and inference toolkit based on GPTQ algorithm for weight-only quantization with more model support, faster speed, better quants supporting gptq, Intel optimized quants, vLLM and SGLang optimization and more

 # Resources